EllaTheCat/dopamine-2020/README.md

   the "service" that puts the workspace name on one of the windows in each workspace.

+### Rnnning "make commands|marks" from Emacs

+- To avoid using a terminal, a user can invoke "make commands" or "make marks" from wihin Emacs:.

+  (defun i3commands ()
+      ""
+      (interactive)
+      (setq default-directory "/home/EllaTheCat/dopamine-2020")
+      (start-process "commands" nil "/usr/bin/make" "commands" "restart")
+      )

 ## i3-status

 The i3-status script (note the dash) wraps the i3status script (that